tortymctortface/fyp/README.md

 # Versions

 <details>

-<summary> v.01 </summary>
+<summary> v0 </summary>

+## v01

+Version 01 and 02 are not in use in the final project, rather they show the progression from where the project began.

 <br>
-Version 1 only provides a console output and is not connected to the React app.
+Version 01 only provides a console output and is not connected to the React app.

 #### How it works